Linux

 }

-Copy both values to a secure location.
-You’ll need them when configuring your Linux device.
+Copy all three values to a secure location — you’ll need them when configuring your Linux device.

 Download and Install Atym